OT Law – Restrictive Not Prescriptive

 All of that is say that Old Testament law was suited to the culture of the day.
 They were intended to curb wrongful habits eventually removing them altogether.

 God was regulating their traditions not endorsing them.
-His laws were restrictive not prescriptive.
-The common inclination was to kill everyone for any offense so the law stipulated, “an eye for and eye,” not meaning they HAD to take an eye but they could ONLY take an eye.
+His laws were restrictive, not prescriptive.
+The common inclination in that time was to kill anyone for even minor offenses so the law stipulated, “an eye for an eye,” not meaning they HAD to take an eye but they could ONLY take an eye.

 Instead of the overkill approach to justice they were required to measure precisely the nature of the offense and exact no more than an equal punishment.
 Jesus, in the Sermon on the Mount, moved the goal post even further suggesting we don’t have to take an “eye” at all.
 We can simply turn the other cheek.
 That really makes you think twice about capital punishment.